MiniXC/typst-projects/thesis/chapters/06_attr_tts.typ

 ==== Quantifying Distributional Distance

 In addition to using the task-based WERR metric, we also directly quantify the distance between the distributions of the real and synthetic attributes.
-As introduced in @03_objective_metrics and discussed in detail in @09_dist, distributional metrics offer a way to compare entire sets of speech samples.
+As introduced in @03_objective_metrics distributional metrics offer a way to compare entire sets of speech samples.
+Distributional distances also form the basis for our contributions in @08_dist[Chapter] and @09_dist[Chapter], where they are introduced in more detail.
 We use the 2-Wasserstein distance, which is intuitively understood as the "Earth Mover's Distance" and measures the minimum cost to transform one distribution into another @rubner_earth_2000.
 For the one-dimensional attributes (#smallcaps[Prosody] and #smallcaps[Ambient] factors), we compute the 2-Wasserstein distance directly from their empirical distributions.
 For the high-dimensional d-vectors (#smallcaps[Speaker] factor), we compute the Fréchet distance, which is the 2-Wasserstein distance between two multivariate Gaussians fitted to the data.
 This allows for a quantitative assessment of how closely the synthetic attribute distributions match the real ones.

 === Experimental Evaluation